 Tanzanite: Mind-Blowing Facts of the Ultimate Rare Gem

 But despite tanzanite’s rapid rise to fame, there is still a layer of mystery that surrounds it.
 It is precisely that which is fascinating about tanzanite.
-And trust me, there are plenty of fascinating facts about it.
+And trust me, there are plenty of fascinating things about it.
 Just ask Tiffany and Co., they might tell you a thing or two.

 So, what is it exactly that makes tanzanite such a special gem?
 Well…there’s a whole list of things.
 Let’s take a look.

-7 EXTRAORDINARY THINGS ABOUT TANZANITE
+SEVEN FASCINATING THINGS ABOUT TANZANITE

 Tanzanite is an ultra-unique gem by many standards.
 The only place one can ever find tanzanite is near Mount Kilimanjaro in Tanzania.
 Naturally occurring tanzanite does not exist in any other region, country, or continent.
 No other gem can make this statement, which brings us to the next cool thing about tanzanite; its rarity.